-(a) pass the Examination prescribed for the Master's Degree program in Clinical;

-(b) meet other requirements set by the Faculty if any, for the relevant Clinical Master's Degree program;

-- (c) meet the language requirements as prescribed; and - (d) meet other requirements approved by the Senate from time to time.

-(2) Awarding of Master's Degree in Sports Medicine (With Distinction)
+- (i) pass the Examination prescribed for the Master's Degree program in Clinical; - (ii) meet other requirements set by the Faculty if any, for the relevant Clinical Master's Degree program; - (iii) meet the language requirements as prescribed; and - (iv) meet other requirements approved by the Senate from time to time. - (b) Awarding of Master's Degree in Sports Medicine (With Distinction)

-A candidate may be awarded a Master's Degree in Sports Medicine (With Distinction) if he/she
+A candidate may be awarded a Master's Degree in Sports Medicine (With Distinction) if he/she -

-(a) has passed with Distinction in all examination components; and

-(b) did not fail and did not repeat any component of the Examination within the prescribed period.
+- (i) has passed with Distinction in all examination components; and - (ii) did not fail and did not repeat any component of the Examination within the prescribed period.

-MASTER OF SPORTS MEDICINE
+MASTER OF SPORTS MEDICINE PROGRAMME SCHEDULE